cmueller9977/100-Days-of-Data-and-Python/log.md

 # 100 Days of Data and Python - Personal Log

+### Day 7 - 01.03.2023

+Difficult today.
+Visitors are coming for a few days.
+So we have to clean things a bit up.
+And it's the short school day.
+So kids are back home early.

+Plan is later that day going again after Datacamp and the Python Track.
+Need that for the BeCode test.
+Repeating the Chapters.
+Also Dutch: Yesterday I had class and it's always a ton to do afterwards.
+Topic: Perfectum.

 ### Day 6 - 28.02.2023

 Better today.
 Almost enough sleep.